Steve Hamilton Books In Order

 I really enjoyed this series.
 It is very atmospheric, lightly reminding me of the writings of Lee Child and Harlan Coben, two other favorite authors.
 It is also very dark.
 One thing I remember from each book is that I was feeling constantly cold 🙂 The books have this cold and chilly feel to them, not quite supernatural, but at times really creepy.

-The novels are mostly sent in winter, in Michigan, where is darn cold, windy, snowy and rainy.
+The novels are mostly sent in winter, in Michigan, where is darn cold, windy, snowy, and rainy.
 However, that hasn’t detracted me from reading yet another one in the Steve Hamilton book list, which I love.
-I really hope this author gets more credit among readers as he is worth checking out for a fun and thrill time.
+I really hope this author gets more credit among readers as he is worth checking out for a fun and thrilling time.

 His newer Nick Mason series is also well worth reading.
 A previous criminal who is given a second chance along with a few quite dangerous missions … sign me up!